magento/devdocs/README.md

 -  select your preferred editor (can use Nano, Notepad++, or VIM)
 -  select **Enable symbolic links**

-Although you can install Git using Chocolatey, I chose to install _Git for Windows_ independently for more control of the installation settings.
+Although you can install Git using Chocolatey, we chose to install _Git for Windows_ independently for more control of the installation settings.

 #### Set up SSH key

 1. Open Git Bash.
-The Git Bash command is on the shortcut menu.
+The **Git Bash** executable is on the shortcut menu.

-1. Create a working directory for Git repositories and change to the new directory.
+1. Create a working directory for your Git repositories and change to the new directory.

     ```bash
     mkdir <directory-name>